Linuxfabrik/monitoring-plugins/README.md

 ## Check Plugin Poster

-See most of our check plugins at a glance on an Icinga server:
+See some of our check plugins at a glance on an Icinga server:

 ![image](https://download.linuxfabrik.ch/monitoring-plugins/assets/img/linuxfabrik-monitoring-check-plugins.png)